 So, I see a little company called Authorize.net and another up and comer PayPal.
 Read their documentation and open up a merchant account.
 I noticed they did not have recurring billing.
-I call up the programmers to do a tech walk though and say: “If you need programmer to refer credit card integration to here's my 800 number.
+I call up the programmers to do a tech walk through and say: “If you need a programmer to refer credit card integration to here's my 800 number.
 WOW.
-By the end of the day I had 130 calls.
-There was no clowd pbx.
-I bought a box of pens with my name and number and sent to the techs!
+By the end of the day, I had 130 calls.
+There was no cloud PBX.
+I bought a box of pens with my name and number and sent it to the techs!

-OK so that goes on for few years.
+OK, so that goes on for a few years.
 Then social media gets popular.
 Php, ASP and Cold Fusion.
 Recurring billing is all the rage.
 I was a Visual Basic programmer.
-Bill Gates turns plahhriphs and gets mentored by Waller Buffet.
-Back then you could drop a dime to bill; if you really needed to.
+Bill Gates turns to philanthropy and gets mentored by Warren Buffet.
+Back then you could drop a dime to Bill; if you really needed to.
 Social media was going strong I just had enough---so I left.
-Well it was a sad day in September and the ashes forced his rent (my client who did the voice overs) subsided for actors building closed.
+Well, it was a sad day in September and the ashes forced his rent (my client who did the voice-overs) subsided for actors building closed.
 And I dropped off the grid.
 So you could say my business suffered on that fateful day.

 I nearing forty and well I do remember I had a goal (twenty years went by).
 Six months after my 40th birthday I started my quest to find someone to tell me how the stock market worked.
 I did not care about triangles, hangman's, head and shoulders upside down or not.